tkubica12/kubernetes-demo/README.md

 ```

 # CI/CD with Jenkins and Helm
-In this demo we will see Jenkins deployed in Kubernetes via Helm and have Jenkins Agents spin up automatically as Pods.
+In this demo we will see Jenkins deployed into Kubernetes via Helm and have Jenkins Agents spin up automatically as Pods.

 CURRENT ISSUE: at the moment NodeSelector for agent does not seem to be delivered to Kubernetes cluster correctly.
 Since our cluster is hybrid (Linux and Windows) in order to work around it now we need to turn of Windows nodes.